ppy/osu-wiki/news/2024/2024-12-13-osu-world-cup-2024-concludes.md

     }
 </style>

 Alongside all the high-quality production and entertainment, the 2024 osu!
 World Cup also featured **13** brand-new [osu! originals](/wiki/osu!_originals), spanning across almost all major music genres.
-From jazz to hardcore, the quality of not only the songs, but also all other assets such as backgrounds, storyboards, videos, etc. have helped generate hype and provide the community with content of the highest quality.
+From jazz to hardcore, the quality of not only the songs, but also all other assets such as backgrounds, storyboards, videos and everything in between have helped generate hype and provide the community with content of the highest quality.

 Check out all the originals below by listening to the previews, and check out the beatmaps themselves by clicking on their banners!

+We've covered the new original beatmaps in the [mappool section of this article](#mappool-recap).
+For commentary on previous originals, including interviews with some of their contributors, check the previous weekly recaps.

 ### Round of 32